elastic/examples/Installation and Setup.md

 ### Install Elasticsearch, Logstash & Kibana

 **Check Versions**

-All examples target 5.0 of the Elastic Stack.
+All examples should target 5.x of the Elastic Stack.

 **Check Java version**